 As America is the wealthiest and most bountiful nation in the world, it is no surprise that many Americans think of hunger and poverty occurring only in developing countries.
 While most Americans have encountered someone suffering from hunger and poverty in the United States, few of us may have actually realized it.
 The face of hunger and poverty in the United States is quite different from the images we often see in developing nations.
 Rather than outright starvation or homelessness, the face of hunger is a child who is malnourished because her parents do not earn enough to buy healthy food and sometimes has to skip meals.
 The face of a poor person in the United States is a single parent who works full time, but still can’t afford to pay for food, rent, child care, medical bills, and the costs of transportation to work.

 It is ironic that hunger and poverty still persist in the world’s wealthiest nation.
-The latest Census Income, Poverty, and Health Insurance Data released September 12, 2012, has some good news and bad news about poverty in America, along with important insights into what has worked to reduce the some of the impact.
+The latest Census Income, Poverty, and Health Insurance Data released in September 2013, has some good news and bad news about poverty in America, along with important insights into what has worked to reduce the some of the impact.
 Of course these numbers do not speak about those working and near the poverty line or the impact on feelings of hope and dignity.
-About 46.2 million Americans (15.0 percent) lived below the poverty line ($23,201 for a family of four in 2011) and the poverty rate for children under 6 in the U.S. was 24.5 percent.
-The percentage of Americans in poverty in 2011 was essentially unchanged from 2010 but this is still 15 million more people in poverty than in the year 2000.
-Unfortunately, median household income continues to decline.
-In 2011, it dropped by 1.5 percent to $50,054 compared to 2010 and 8.7 percent lower than 2007.
+In 2012, about 46.5 million Americans (15.0 percent) lived below the poverty line ($23,492 for a family of four in 2012) and the poverty rate for children under 6 in the U.S. was 24.4 percent.
+The percentage of Americans in poverty in 2012 was essentially unchanged from 2011 but this is still about 15 million more people in poverty than in the year 2000.
+The median household income in 2012 was not significantly different from 2011, but at $51,017, it has declined 8.3 percent since 2007, before the Great Recession.

 Key Links to Data from the most recent Census Report: